13 In-Service Ideas for OT Fieldwork Students

-If you’re in your level II fieldwork, you will likely have to come up with an in-service idea which is a presentation or project you’re responsible for at the end of the semester.
-Deciding on an in-service idea for your OT fieldwork can be a daunting challenge.
+If you’re an occupational therapy student completing your Level II fieldwork, you will likely have to come up with an in-service idea, which is an occupational therapy related presentation or project you’re responsible for.
+Take it from me, deciding on the perfect OT in-service idea for your fieldwork can be a daunting challenge!

-Fieldwork flies by whether you’e a student or clinical instructor, and before you know it, fieldwork is almost over and you need to come up with an idea ASAP!
+Fieldwork flies by, and before you know it, it’s almost over and you need to come up with an idea ASAP!

-If you are a student, I wholeheartedly recommend choosing a topic or project that you’re interested in and that you think will provide value to the therapists in your setting.
-You can also take note of what your clinic needs in terms of intervention ideas or items and make or present on something based on that need.
+I wholeheartedly recommend choosing a topic or project that you’re personally interested in and that you think will provide value to the therapists in your fieldwork setting.
+You can also take note of what your fieldwork setting needs in terms of intervention ideas or items and make or present on something based on that need.

-If you’re still drawing a blank, this post will help get your brainstorm going with popular OT in-service ideas.
-Please note that these are all tailored to the adult and geriatric rehab settings.
+I want to note that these in-service ideas are tailored to the adult and geriatric rehab settings.
 If you’re looking for pediatric in-service ideas, Pinterest has a plethora of ideas for you as well.

-As I briefly mentioned above, when therapists have been treating for a while, it can be hard to keep up to date on the latest in research.
-Fieldwork student in-services are great ways to present current information to all practitioners, especially since students have the latest information from their schools.
+When therapists have been treating for a while, it can be hard to keep up to date on the latest in occupational therapy research.

-Present on an Interesting Case Study That You Saw While In Fieldwork
+Present on a Case Study That You Saw While In Fieldwork

 Create a Binder of Patient Education Handouts